A group of kids play street hockey outside on a snowy day.

-AfL Mini-Games: How your kids can play hockey at home
+Hockey: How your kids can play at home

-• Sticks: You don’t need to spend a bunch of money for sticks, either.
+• Sticks: You don’t need to spend a bunch of money on hockey sticks.
 Older kids will have extra sticks that are too worn for them to use but are great for road hockey.
 You can also purchase plastic blades that can be attached to broken sticks.
 If you do need to purchase sticks, you don’t need to spend top dollar; get cheap ones.

 • Pucks: The hard rubber pucks used on the ice aren’t great for everyday, so look to tennis balls, orange street hockey balls, and soft foam rubber pucks.